kamilazdybal/kamilazdybal.github.io/_posts/2025-10-17-inspect-your-DQN-training.md

   <img src="https://github.com/kamilazdybal/kamilazdybal.github.io/raw/main/_posts/DQN-fixed-transition.png" width="400">
 </p>

-We know that for such arrangement the best action to take is "go right".
-Here are the Q-values for that state once the policy has been trained:
+We know that for such arrangement, the best action to take is to "go right".
+Here's how the Q-values for that state evolve with training time, and where the policy solves the task perfectly at the end of training:

 <p align="center">
   <img src="https://github.com/kamilazdybal/kamilazdybal.github.io/raw/main/_posts/DQN-Q-values-for-fixed-transition.png" width="800">